History of the Carrot

 This extract (right) gives his reference to carrots, recommending them to expel wind and urine.

-One of the volumes of Ludvig V ‘Book of Medicine’ , around 1530, explained the medical and magic use of carrots.
+One of the volumes of Louis V, Count Palatine of the Rhine (German: Ludwig V. von der Pfalz) ‘Book of Medicine’ , around 1530, explained the medicinal and magical use of "mohren" - carrots.

 "Rezepte gegen Krankheiten der Augen = Recipes for the diseases of the eyes"